ben-james-dodwell/github-pages-blog/content/blog/cloud-resume-challenge/02-static-website/index.md

 ---
-title: AWS Account and S3 Static Website
+title: "Cloud Resume Challenge: Static Website"
 date: "2024-03-06T10:08:00.000Z"
-description: "Setting up the AWS account and S3 bucket."
+description: "Configuring the AWS account and an S3 bucket."
 ---

 I have a personal AWS account, though it hasn't been used in a long time, so it needed a bit of basic housekeeping.
 Following the dashboard recommendations, I removed access keys and enabled MFA on the root account, then enabled an IAM Identity Center directory and created myself a separate IAM account for day-to-day usage.
 MFA is also required for IAM accounts.